SkinAware logo SkinAware

 92%

-Sensitivity (internal benchmark)
+Sensitivity

 80%

-Specificity (internal benchmark)
+Specificity

 217k+

-Clinical images (smartphone-like)
+Clinical images

 All tones

-Fitzpatrick coverage included
+Fitzpatrick coverage evaluated

 Clinically led, execution focused